jeffkempster/Swift-Meetup/README.md

 # Swift Louisville Meetup

 ## Description
 This is a Xcode project that I used to demo various UI Layout techniques during the Swift Louisville Meetup.
+This was created in Xcode 9.2 using Swift.

 ## Topics
 - Centering a label in a view